dart-lang/site-www/src/_guides/language/analysis-options.md

 To enable a plugin:

  1. Add the package containing the plugin as a dev dependency.

     ```terminal
-    dart pub add --dev your_favorite_analyzer_plugin_package
+    $ dart pub add --dev <your_favorite_analyzer_plugin_package>
     ```

  2. Edit your `analysis_options.yaml` file to enable the plugin.

     ```yaml
     analyzer: